 Submittal of shop drawing by Contractor is evidence that the Contractor has received approval of penetrations, connections, etc., by all parties and that Contractor assumes responsibility for such penetrations, connections, etc.

 Locate air terminals as required.
-Take care to insure that all points are within 2'-0" of outside building edge, outside corners and ridge ends, and that maximum spacing does not exceed 20'-0", and that minimum projection above object protected is 10".
+Take care to ensure that all points are within 2 feet of outside building edge, outside corners and ridge ends, and that maximum spacing does not exceed 20 feet, and that minimum projection above object protected is 10 inches.

-Maintain horizontal or downward coursing of main conductor and insure that all bends have at least an 8" radius and do not exceed 90'.
+Maintain horizontal or downward coursing of main conductor and ensure that all bends have at least an 8" radius and do not exceed 90'.

-Support all roof coursing conductors, down leads and bonding cables at 3'-0" on center maximum.
+Support all roof coursing conductors, down leads and bonding cables at 3 feet on center maximum.

-Ground electrodes shall be installed within precast concrete handholes (11 inch x 17 inch x 12 inch D, minimum).
-Install handholes in unpaved, accessible areas, but in no instance less than 1 ft.-0 inch below grade and 2 ft. - 0 in. from foundation wall.
-Handholes shall be amply sized to allow future resistance testing of the rod and conductor.
+Ground electrodes shall be installed within 12 inch dia. x 12 inch long PVC access wells equipped with cast iron covers; Harger #362PS12CILS80.
+Install access wells in unpaved, accessible areas, but in no instance less 2 ft. from foundation wall.
+Access wells shall be set within a 6 inch deep, gravel bed, 3 inches wide all round the PVC sleeve.
 Driven rods shall penetrate earth at least 10 ft. - 0 in.
-All down conductors and below grade connections shall be bonded to the electrodes utilizing exothermic welds.
+All down conductors and below grade connections shall be bonded utilizing exothermic welds.

-Handholes that must be installed within paved areas shall be equipped with traffic rated, extra heavy duty, bolt down covers (rated 22,500 lbs.)

 Bond to all metal bodies of conductance on roof with main size conductors as shown and as required by UL codes.
 These bonds include, but are not limited to, exhaust fans, vents, handrails, metal screens and panels, HVAC units, hatches, skylights, cooling towers, flag poles, antennas, etc., or any large metal body subject to direct stroke or exceeds the height of adjacent air terminals.

-Bond to metal bodies of conductance located within 6 ft.- 0 in. of main conductor or other bonded object with approved secondary bonding conductor as shown and as required by UL codes.
-Such objects include, but are not limited to, flashings, metal coping caps, gravel guards, fascias, roof drains, down-spouts, interior ducts, machinery or piping, etc., or, in general, any isolated body at or below the roof subject to inductance and within 6'-0" of system.
+Bond to metal bodies of conductance located within 6 feet of main conductor or other bonded object with approved secondary bonding conductor as shown and as required by UL codes.
+Such objects include, but are not limited to, flashings, metal coping caps, gravel guards, fascias, roof drains, down-spouts, interior ducts, machinery or piping, etc., or, in general, any isolated body at or below the roof subject to inductance and within 6 feet of system.

 FIELD QUALITY CONTROL

 The resistance of the lightning protection system shall not exceed 5 ohms.
-Where tests show resistance to ground is over 5 ohms, take appropriate action to reduce resistance to 5 ohms, or less, by driving additional ground rods, lengthening ground rods or installing ground enhancement materials; then retest to demonstrate compliance.
+Where tests show resistance to ground is over 5 ohms, take appropriate action to reduce resistance to 5 ohms, or less, by driving additional ground rods, lengthening ground rods, or installing ground enhancement materials; then retest to demonstrate compliance.
 Furnish written report of all tests.

 Obtain the service of Underwriters Laboratories, Inc. to provide inspection and certification of the lightning protection system under provisions of UL 96A.
 Submit certification and submit in O&M Manual.